K7604/test/README.md

 > It is done in both Python and Java

-> It is also done in both a VM and an app engine
+> It is also done on both a VM and an app engine